hardik-vala/dpp-java/README.md

 ## Compile and Test

 The project uses [sbt](http://www.scala-sbt.org/) so a simple `sbt clean compile test` on the command-line in the project folder will compile the source and run the unit tests.
-(For the usage of a solution to a particular problem, you can check out the problem's test file.)
+(For the usage of a solution to a particular problem, you can check out the problem's test file in `src/test/java`.)

 ## Problems